-Having established key transcriptional and phenotypic markers that correlate with low-avidity, curative T cells observed in mouse models, you will test the hypothesis that these (markers) can be used to isolate CD8+ tumour-infiltrating lymphocyte populations and:
+- 2. Isolate CD8+ T cell subpopulations and measure avidity and functionality Having established key transcriptional and phenotypic markers that correlate with low-avidity, curative T cells observed in mouse models, you will test the hypothesis that these (markers) can be used to isolate CD8+ tumour- - observed in mouse models, you will test the hypothesis that these (markers) can be used to isolate CD8+ tumour-infiltrating lymphocyte populations and:

-T cell receptor sequencing.
-A rotation project in a collaborating laboratory with a focus on spectral flow cytometry, cell sorting and lymphocyte cell culture would complement this part of the project ideally. b) measure their avidity.
+a) investigate their functionality.
+You will disaggregate bioncies from CAC and use multiparameter flow. - a) investigate their functionality.
+You will disaggregate biopsies from OAC and use multiparameter flow cytometry to sort T cells into signature-positive and signature-negative populations.
+Bulk and single-cell RNA sequencing will be used to determine full transcriptional profiles of the sorted populations and their heterogeneity and thus an indication of their functionality for example expression of cytokines and effector molecules, signalling molecules, and checkpoint receptors.
+This will also include an analysis of oligoclonality by b) measure their avidity.
 We are fortunate to have a new technical platform in the lab to measure the avidity of cell-cell interactions, the Lumicks Z-Movi which is capable of measuring the force (in pico Newtons) required to separate T cells from their targets using an ultrasound forcefield.
 You will first establish short-term cell cultures (or possibly organoids) of autologous tumour cells using techniques established in Dr Parkes' laboratory, to use as target cells in the Z-Movi.
 A rotation project in a collaborating laboratory with primary cell culture and organoid derivation would complement this part of the project ideally.
 Next, you will apply purified tumour-infiltrating lymphocyte subpopulations to monolayers of target cells in the Z-MOVI reaction cell to measure their avidity.
 In parallel, you will clone your sorted T cell populations with a view to determining their antigen specificity, either experimentally or by inference using emerging modelling tools.
 Being able to recapitulate your findings relating to avidity and functionality in T cell clones with known specificity will take your investigation to another level by enabling you to dissect specific molecular signalling pathways in a tractable way.
 Our collaborators in NDM (Dong, Borrow, Rowland-Jones, McMichael) and UCL (Reading) have agreed to assist in this technically challenging aspect of the project.